 Jean-Baptiste Armand Guillaumin exhibited at the Salon des Refusés in 1863.
 He participated in six of the eight Impressionist exhibitions: 1874, 1877, 1880 - 1882 and 1886.
 In 1886 he became a friend of Vincent van Gogh whose brother, Theo an art dealer, sold some of Guillaumin's work.

-He married in 1887 with Marie-Josephine Garton, a teacher at the Lycée Fénelon, a native of the Creuse, where he liked to paint.
+In 1887 he married Marie-Josephine Garton, a teacher at the Lycée Fénelon, and a native of the Creuse, where he liked to paint.
 Edgar Degas and Paul Gauguin were his best men at the wedding.
 Gauguin was to leave four years later for Tahiti, never to be seen again.

 His prospects improved when his artwork was taken up by the art dealer Auguste Portier, and he was guaranteed financial stability when in 1891 at the age of 50, he won 100,000 Francs (equal to US$3,000,000 today) in the National Lottery, enabling him to finally give up his gave up his railroad job and paint full-time.

 Noted for their intense colors, Guillaumin's paintings are represented in major museums around the world.
 He was one of the first and most dedicated members of the Impressionist group.
 His landscapes of the Creuse, particularly those around Crozant, rank among its most prized works.
 The vigor of his brushwork and colors of his landscapes bring him close to Van Gogh and influenced the young Henri Matisse.